msftstepanov/privacy-preserving-ads/GetNearestNeighbors hook implementaion.md

 * Versioning: Keep track of snapshot timestamps (e.g., 2025032514000000).
 If you upload an older snapshot, it will not replace a newer one.
 * Performance Tuning: Adjust your DiskANN config parameters (see `/tools/microsoft_index_builder/README.md` for details) to balance speed vs. recall.
 * Naming Convention: For clarity, prefix your ANN-related keys to avoid accidental collisions with normal KVS keys (Only if you are using same machines for both KV and ANN purposes)
-* **RIGHT NOW IS NOT SUPPORTED FROM BIDDING SIDE** Sharding - if your indexes are too large, consider deploying several instances of KVS, upload
+* **RIGHT NOW IT IS NOT SUPPORTED IN THE BIDDING SERVICE** Sharding - if your indexes are too large, consider deploying several instances of KVS, upload

 # Final Check & Summary
 * Integration: The new getNearestNeighbors hook integrates seamlessly with existing UDF-based read operations by extending the native C++ calls behind the scenes.